Luc Thériault

 Luc Thériault (born January 31, 1960) is a Canadian academic and politician.
 As a member of the Parti Québécois, he served as a Member of the National Assembly of Quebec from 2003 to 2007, representing the Masson electoral district.
 In 2015, he was elected to the Canadian House of Commons representing Montcalm, as a member of the Bloc Québécois.
 He served as the Bloc Québécois House Leader from 2015 until 2017, and was the party's representative on the Special Committee on Electoral Reform.

-Thériault, along with six other Bloc MPs, resigned from the Bloc's caucus to sit as an independent MP on February 28, 2018 citing conflicts with the leadership style of Martine Ouellet.
+Thériault, along with six other Bloc MPs, resigned from the Bloc's caucus to sit as an independent MP on February 28, 2018, citing conflicts with the leadership style of Martine Ouellet.
 He rejoined the Bloc Québécois caucus on September 17, 2018.

 Since 2021 he has served as the critic of health, medical aid in dying and drug licensing in the Bloc Québécois Shadow Cabinet.
 In 2022, Thériault sponsored the private member's bill An Act to amend the Department of Foreign Affairs, Trade and Development Act (supply management), Bill C-282.

 Life and career

 Thériault was born in Montreal.
 He attended Université du Québec à Montréal, earning a bachelor's degree in philosophy in 1984 and a Masters in political philosophy in 1988.
 He later earned a DESS in bioethics at the Université de Montréal in 2002.

 After obtaining his master's degree, he taught philosophy at Collège de Maisonneuve from 1985 to 2003.
 He also coached water polo from 1979 to 1988.

 He served as a member of the Ethics Committee of the Maisonneuve-Rosemont Hospital and Jeanne-Le Ber nursing home from 2000 to 2003.
 He was a member of the Board of Directors of the Maisonneuve Cooperative School (Coopérative scolaire Maisonneuve) from 2001 to 2003.

 He was bureau chief for Parti Québécois in Ville-Marie, Montreal from 1999 to 2003.
 He was elected in the 2003 Quebec general election, succeeding Gilles Labbé.
 He was defeated in the 2007 Quebec general election by Ginette Grandmont.

+He was elected as the vice-chair of the Canadian House of Commons Standing Committee on Access to Information, Privacy and Ethics and the Canadian House of Commons Standing Committee on Health in the 45th Canadian Parliament.